open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **Notes:**

-- In addition to generic attributes defined for the metric, Event Hubs instrumentations SHOULD report the following attributes (according to their [requirement levels](#event-hubs-attributes)):
+- The following attributes (with corresponding [requirement levels](#event-hubs-attributes)) are defined in addition to generic attributes for this metric:
   * `messaging.eventhubs.destination.partition.id`

 #### Metric: `messaging.deliver.duration`